Growth of matter perturbations in the extended viscous dark energy models: Introduction

-In order to face these problems, some approaches consider either modifications of general relativity \cite{Clifton2012} or new description for dark energy (DE) \cite{Huterer2017} or different theories of dark matter (DM) \cite{Vattis2019}, being DE models well discussed.
-The most interesting DE candidates can summarize as the dynamical dark energy, phantom dark energy, quintessence, Chaplygin gas, holographic dark energy, the interaction between dark energy and dark matter, phenomenological emergent dark energy, early dark energy, etc. (see Refs. \cite{Huterer2017,Li2004,Copeland2006,Li2019,Rezaei2020,Pan2019,Hernandez-Almada2020,Poulin2019,Yang2020,DiValentino2020}).
-Among several models to investigate the DE, the thermodynamic approach of DE has been widely investigated (see, e.g., Refs. \cite{Lima1992,Lima2004,Izquierdo2006,Pereira2008,Lima2010,Silva2011,Gonzalez2018}, and references therein).
-An interesting proposal for dark energy is an exotic fluid with some thermodynamic characteristics such as bulk viscosity.
-The viscous process models have also been studied in the context of the dark matter and the interaction of dark energy and dark matter \cite{Velten2012,Avelino2013,Velten2014,Floerchinger2015,Sasidharan2018,HernndezAlmada2020}.
+These issues open alternative approaches beyond the $\Lambda$CDM model; such ones consider either modifications of general relativity \cite{Clifton2012} or new description for dark energy (DE) \cite{Huterer2017} or different theories of dark matter (DM) \cite{Vattis2019}.
+There are many approaches in order to investigate the DE, e.g., the dynamical DE, phantom DE, quintessence, Chaplygin gas, holographic DE, the interaction between DE and DM, phenomenological emergent DE, and early DE (see Refs. \cite{Huterer2017,Li2004,Copeland2006,Li2019,Rezaei2020,Pan2019,Hernandez-Almada2020,Poulin2019,Yang2020,DiValentino2020}).
+Among several models to investigate the DE, the thermodynamic approach has been widely investigated (see, e.g., Refs. \cite{Lima1992,Lima2004,Izquierdo2006,Pereira2008,Lima2010,Silva2011,Normann2016,Gonzalez2018,daSilva2020}, and the references therein).
+Also, an interesting proposal considered an exotic fluid with bulk viscosity.
+Models assuming this possibility have also been studied in the context of the interaction of DE and DM \cite{Velten2012,Avelino2013,Velten2014,Floerchinger2015,Sasidharan2018,HernndezAlmada2020}.
 Moreover, those models could resolve the tension across different probes as the values of the Hubble constant, and the tension associated with values matter fluctuation amplitude \cite{Anand2017}.
-DE models with bulk viscosity have obtained some good results considering a description based on fluids \cite{Wang2017}, modified general gravity \cite{Mostaghel2017, Mostaghel2018}, and scalar fluid framework \cite{Gagnon2011}.
-Yet, based on the generalization of Boltzmann–Gibbs (BG) entropy \cite{Gell-Mann-book2004, Tsallis-web}, there are some attempts in order to address issues in cosmology, e.g. a generalized black hole entropy \cite{Tsallis2013}, viscous dark matter \cite{Gimenes2018} and the modified Friedmann equations using the Verlinde theory \cite{Abreu2013, Nunes2016,daSilva2019, Silva2019}.
-In the context of DE, this theory studied the dynamical DE, the interaction between DE and DM \cite{Barboza2015}, viscous dark energy \cite{Silva2019}, and holographic dark energy \cite{Tavayef2018, Saridakis2018, DAgostino2019}.
+DE models with bulk viscosity have obtained good results by a description based on fluids \cite{Wang2017}, modified general gravity \cite{Mostaghel2017, Mostaghel2018}, and a scalar fluid framework \cite{Gagnon2011}.